Brazil socio-geographic division: Southeast

 The Southeastern region of Brazil is the ethnically most diverse part of the country.
 Whites make up 58.8% of its population, and those of mixed-race and African descent make up, together, 40.2%.
 It has the largest percentage of Asian Brazilians, composing 0.8%, and small Amerindian community (0.2%).

 Southeast Brazil is home to the oldest Portuguese village in the Americas, São Vicente, São Paulo, established in 1532.
 The region, since the beginning of its colonization, is a melting pot of Whites, Indians and Blacks.
 The Amerindians of the region were enslaved by the Portuguese.
-The race mixing between the Indian females and their White masters produced the Bandeirante, the colonial inhabitant of São Paulo, who formed expeditions that crossed the interior of Brazil and greatly increased the Portuguese colonial territory.
+The race mixing between the Indian women and their White masters produced the Bandeirante, the colonial inhabitant of São Paulo, who formed expeditions that crossed the interior of Brazil and greatly increased the Portuguese colonial territory.
 The main language spoken by these people of mixed Indian/Portuguese heritage was Língua geral, a language that mixed Tupi and Portuguese words.

 In the late 17th century the Bandeirantes found gold in the area that nowadays is Minas Gerais.
 A gold rush took place in Brazil, and thousands of Portuguese colonists arrived during this period.
 The confrontation between the Bandeirantes and the Portuguese for obtaining possession of the mines led to the Emboabas' War.
 The Portuguese won the war.
 The Amerindian culture declined, giving space to a stronger Portuguese cultural domination.
 In order to control the richness, the Portuguese Crown moved the capital of Brazil from Salvador, Bahia to Rio de Janeiro.
 Thousands of African slaves were brought to work in the gold mines.
 They were landed in Rio de Janeiro and sent to other regions.
 By the late 18th century, Rio de Janeiro was an "African city": most of its inhabitants were slaves.
 No other place in the world had so many slaves, since the end of the Roman Empire.
 In 1808 the Portuguese royal family, fleeing from Napoleon, took charge in Rio de Janeiro.
 Some 15 thousand Portuguese nobles moved to Brazil.
 The region changed a lot, becoming more European.

 After independence and principally after 1850, Southeast Brazil was "inundated" by European immigrants, who were attracted by the government to replace the African slaves in the coffee plantations.
 Most immigrants landed in the Port of Santos and have been forwarded to the coffee farms within São Paulo.
 The vast majority of the immigrants came from Italy.
 Brazil attracted nearly 5 million immigrants between 1870 and 1953.
 A large numbers of Italians are apparent in many parts of Southeast Brazil.
 Their descendants are nowadays predominant in many areas.
 Northeast São Paulo is 65% Italian, for example.

 The arrival of immigrants from several places of Europe, the Middle-East and Asia produced an ethnically diverse population.
 The city of Bastos, in São Paulo, is 11.4% Japanese.
 The city of São Paulo is home to the largest Japanese population outside Japan itself.